-■ Measures to Prevent and Reduce Disasters - Bosai Café -
+Measures to prevent and reduce disastersBosai Café -

-Since February 2008, the Kokumin Kyosai co-op has been holding the "Bosai Café" which the Cabinet Office is promoting to raise public awareness of disaster prevention.
-With the motto "Easy to understand and full of fun," the program offers a variety of activities for all the family, such as emergency food tasting, lectures from experts, disaster science experiment demonstrations, and disaster prevention games.
-Bosai Café is held in many cities across the country.
-In FY2019, it was held 49 times, making a total of 443 times over the years.
+Since February 2008, Kokumin Kyosai co-op has been holding the "Bosai Café," which the Cabinet Office promotes to raise public awareness of disaster prevention.
+With the motto of "easy to understand and full of fun," the program offers a variety of activities for the whole family, such as the exhibit of disaster pictures and disaster prevention items, demonstration of disaster science experiments, and performance of disaster kamishibai (picture-card shows).
+Bosai Café is held in various places across the country.
+In FY2020, it was held 16 times, making a total of 459 times over the years.

-Bosai Café
+Citizens Gathering at Bosai Café